The Board

 • NHS providers partner member: Lesley Watts

-• Mental health services partner member: Carolyn Regan
+• Mental health services partner member: Claire Murdoch

 The NHS North West London Board also has named participants from partners within the Integrated Care System – NHS Trusts, Local Authorities, Borough Based Partnerships and other ICS Leaders.